 Unlike most programs, PhotoTagger allows you to assign tags to photos by choosing them from the tag tree that you create and manage yourself.
 If you assign a tag to a photo, all its parent tags will be included as well.
 For example, if you select the ‘son’ or ‘daughter’ tags the photo will immediately be assigned the ‘family’ tag.
 The tag tree allows you to be flexible with tags without duplicating files.
 Using the tag tree also enables you to quickly find the tags you need.

-Saving tags in filenames rather than in meta data or databases
+Saving tags in file names instead of meta or databases

 You can copy files from any operating or file system without losing your tag data.